 As part of North Pole Stroll, many Downtown Red Deer businesses hide pickles in their stores.
 Customers lucky enough to spot them are eligible to win a prize from that business, such as a discount or raffle entries.

 Shop Downtown is a radio contest that runs from the first business day after Red Deer Lights the Night through the last shopping day before Christmas.
-A partnership with Kraze 101.3 and 100.7 Cruz FM, the contest offers a daily opportunity on each station to win $50 to spend at a Downtown business.
+A partnership with Kraze 101.3, the contest offers a daily opportunity on the station to win $100 to spend at a Downtown business.
 A different business is featured each day.
-26 businesses participated in 2017 by donating a $50 gift card.
-The DBA matched each donation by purchasing a $50 gift card from each participant to create the second prize.
+Twenty-six businesses participated in 2017 by donating a $50 gift card.
+The DBA matched each donation by purchasing a $50 gift card from each participant to make up the $100 prize.

 Late Night Shopping

-For one night in December, many Downtown businesses remain open until 8 p.m. or later to help Red Deerians finish their Christmas shopping and to encourage the support of local businesses.
+For one night many Downtown businesses remain open until 8 p.m. or later to help Red Deerians with their Christmas shopping and to encourage the support of local businesses.
 Most participants have special offers and many serve up hot drinks or holiday treats, so it’s a great time to enjoy some Christmas cheer.